CameronBodine/PINGMapper/docs/gettingstarted/UpdateInstallation.md

 {: .warning }
 > If you have not installed PINGInstaller previously and used a version of PINGMapper < 4.0, you will want to follow the [installation](./Installation.md) instructions.

 If you have installed a previous version of PING-Mapper (>=4.0), follow these instructions to update to the latest version.
+The recommended workflow is to update with `PINGInstaller` and continue launching the software through `PINGWizard`.

-## Option 1
+## Option 1 - Update from PINGWizard

 Launch PINGWizard *([Click here to learn how](./PINGWizard.md))*: